Modr3d/ProgramFun/Project SFML Game/README.md

-This is part of Programming Fundamental Course
+This is part of Programming Fundamental Course.
 This game was created by using SFML